marianmeres/jay/README.md

 The Naive, the JSON, the CMS.

-## What is this about?
+## What is Jay?

 Before we start, quick vocabulary context definition:

-- **model** - data structure described by schema (in the DB context a table structure)
+- **model** - data structure described by schema (in the DB context a table structure),
-- **entity** - name of the model, which maps directly to the name of the YAML schema file (in the DB context a table name).
-May be used interchangeably with the term "document type".
+- **entity** - type of the model (in the DB context a table name).
+May be used interchangeably with the term "document type",
-- **document** - concrete "instance" of the model, also often thought of as a physical json file (in the DB context a row)
+- **document** - concrete "instance" of the model, persisted as a physical json file (in the DB context a row),
-- **data** - the actual document data (`JSON.parse`-d json file)
+- **data** - somewhat vague, but mostly means some or all documents,
-- **collection** - list of document instances (in the DB context a set of rows)
+- **collection** - list of document instances (in the DB context a set of rows),
-- **asset** - a special case model, having both `data` (in whatever structure described by schema) and a physical file saved on disk, named by it's content hash.
+- **asset** - a special case model, having both `data` (in whatever structure described by schema) and a physical raw representation as a file saved on disk, named by it's content hash.

-All three words `model`, `entity` and `document` may and probably will be used inaccurately, but roughly describing the same thing.
+All three words `model`, `entity` and `document` may and probably will be used inaccurately, but are roughly describing the same thing.

-### The CMS
+### The "no DB" CMS

-_Jay_ is a generic CMS server that provides a REST interface for managing and serving any documents and assets.
-It features a basic CRUD authentication system and allows document types and schemas to be defined using YAML definition files, ensuring proper validation.
+_Jay_ is a generic CMS server -- it provides a REST interface for managing and serving any documents and assets.
+It features a basic CRUD authentication system and allows the access rights and document schemas to be defined using YAML definition files (regular JSON schemas under the hood), ensuring proper validation.
+These same YAML files can also define some props for the frontend admin UI.

 A single _Jay_ server instance can support multiple isolated projects, each independently configurable with ease.